jasoneckert/SSHquiz/README.md

 - Creates a temporary user and password that can be shared with participants on the video presentation for SSH connectivity
 - Sets up the directories used to record participant results
 - Presents the questions in `/root/quiztemplate.json` to the participants until no more questions are left
-- Displays answer and question statistics following each question, as well as the top 3 scorers at the end (IN PROGRESS)
+- Displays answer and question statistics following each question, as well as the top 5 scorers at the end
 - Archives results, deletes all quiz files and directories, and removes the temporary user at quiz completion

 ![Presenter1](https://github.com/jasoneckert/SSHquiz/blob/main/docs/presenter1.png?raw=true)